Synthetixio/synthetix-v3-labs/proxy-architecture-poc-5/README.md

 Even though the router is pretty efficient, it quickly loses efficiency as the number of selectors increases.
 This is because the bytecode produced by Solidity for simple "if" matching is quite poor.

 This POC uses Yul for router code, and implements binary instead of linear search for the actual routing.

+A router whose code is too large to deploy with POC #4 generation, is only ~9kb with this new generator.

 ### Open questions